lhoursquentin/sed-bin/README.md

 - One might find this useful for obfuscation or maybe to limit the scope of sed?
 - Better speed?
-Since the generated code is specific to a script, one might expect it to be much faster than using `sed`, since we can skip parsing, walking the AST etc. Though with the current implementation a compiled script is roughly 4 times slower than GNU sed, this is mostly due to having to compile all regexes each time, instead of once, which I'm still working on.
+Since the generated code is specific to a script, one might expect it to be much faster than using `sed`, since we can skip parsing, walking the AST etc. I didn't do any serious measurements yet, but so far it seems slightly faster than GNU sed, and much faster than busybox sed.

 # Translating the translator